 The Winter Ulpan is an intensive Hebrew language course held before the opening of the spring semester.
-You’ll benefit from daily expert classroom instruction enhanced with field trips, cultural activities, and guest lectures.
+You’ll benefit from daily expert (online) classroom instruction enhanced with cultural activities and guest lectures.
 Please note that within this short ulpan, it is not possible to complete an entire level.

 Why Take the Winter Ulpan?